Building Layouts for Android 🤖

 is used to indicate where the drawable will be used:

-Optionally you can add a <SIZE>
+Optionally add a <SIZE>

 argument, which can be an actual size 24dp